So, you’re learning German? Well, now it’s time to use it!

 - A manager/framework manager can earn up to 12,143 CHF.

-Below you can find a list of the best job sites in Switzerland.
+Below, there is a list of the best websites that you can use to search a job in Switzerland.

 - SIDLER SA